POLISH POSTERS from the Tom Podl Collection

 The Solidarnosc exhibit showcases Andrzej Mroz’s private collection during his time in political prison, fighting for Poland’s freedom from Communism.

-Hear local stories and see archival materials collected from members who fought for Poland’s freedom more than 35 years ago.
-Special thanks to Andrzej Mróz.
+Hear stories and see archival materials about communism regime fighters who confronted totalitarian system more than 40 years ago.

 Private collection of historic Polish military uniforms, equipment, and Polish military history books.
 This is to explain not only Poland’s contribution to Allied victory in WWII but also Poland’s important contribution to European security via NATO.
 Poland’s assistance to the US Armed Forces in both Iraq and Afghanistan.

 Cpt.
 Witold “Alex” Herbst (1919-2017) was a WWII hero who flew missions over Great Brittain and Europe with the Polish RAF Squadrons #303 and #308 as an ace fighter pilot.
 The documentary, featuring interviews with Cpt.
 Herbst and shot at different locations in and around Seattle, has been directed by Sławomir Ciok and produced by Krzysztof Poraj-Kuczewski.
 It premiered at the Seattle Museum of Flight in 2015.
 Cpt.
 Herbst also published a very frank and moving war memoir in Polish under the title “Cavalry of the Sky”(Podniebna kawaleria).

 Passing the Torch: 100 Years of the Polish Home Association